acoupi/acoupi/README.md

 >
 > The software has been extensively developed and tested with the RPi 4B.
 We advise users to select the RPi 4B or a device featuring similar specifications.

+> [!IMPORTANT]
+>
+> Although acoupi has been tested across a range of Python versions, using external programs such as those provided by acoupi-birdnet and acoupi-batdetect2 may require a Python version that is compatible with those tools as well.
+> Please refer to their respective documentation for specific installation requirements.

 ## Installation

 To install and use the bare-bone framework of acoupi on your embedded device follow these steps: